Kether180/Javascript-pokeapi/README.md

  ### Task Description

-Small single page web application using Vue JS that lists Pokemon characteristics.).
+Small single page web application using Vue JS that lists Pokemon characteristics.

 In order to accomplish this task we have used https://pokeapi.co/ APIs to get the necessary information.
 Here is a link to the documentation: